microsoft/vscode-azurearmtools/README.md

 ### Add missing parameters

-To add missing parameters to an existing parameter file, ensure that a mapping has been created, select `parameters`, and then click the light bulb icon.
+To add missing parameters to an existing parameter file, ensure that an association has been created, select `parameters`, and then click the light bulb icon.

 ![](./images/missing-params-one.png)

-Select the option to only required or all missing parameters.
+Select the option to add only required or all missing parameters.

 ![](./images/missing-params-two.png)